Taroko Gorge National Park

 It’s easy to pass by the small island of Taiwan on a map of the world.
 When most westerners think of Taiwan, they rarely, if ever, think “tropical island” and all too often think of the “made in” tags on their computers and electronics.
 What many people don’t realize is that Taiwan is actually one of the most stunning islands on earth that nobody is talking about.

 Ilha Formosa, the name written in the logs of a passing Portuguese merchant ship in 1544 simply means, “beautiful island”.
 An appropriate name for a green gem nestled in the Pacific Ocean, hugging the Tropic of Cancer and covered with verdant green tropical and subtropical forests, towering mountains, sandy beaches, sparkling blue rivers and more waterfalls than one could even imagine.

 Yet amidst all this abounding natural beauty, one place stands out above all others.
 Taroko Gorge National Park.

 Ancient History of Taroko Gorge

 With a geologic story that begins 145 million years ago in the early Cretaceous Period, the towering stone canyons of Taroko Gorge are awe inspiring in their height and grandeur.
-Though often referred to as the largest marble canyon in the world and nicknamed “The Marble Gorge” because of the large amounts of marble in it, the rock is actually a unique combination of marble, granite and quartz micas, giving it a wide range of colors and textures.
+Though often referred to as the largest marble canyon in the world and nicknamed “The Marble Gorge” because of the large quantities of the stone in it, the rock is actually a unique combination of marble, granite and quartz micas, giving it a wide range of colors and textures.

 From the narrow canyon of Swallow Grotto, where the Liwu River has carved an almost gravity defying slot through the Earth, to the towering waterfalls of Baiyang, known to the Truku tribe as da-ou-la-ss, “waterfall of the cliffs”, the rich geologic diversity of Taroko Gorge make it one of the more surprising National Parks in Taiwan, that never ceases to amaze.